Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - [ ] Password never expires
 - [ ] Account is disabled

-Then make these users members of the Administrators group.
+Then make these users members of the `Administrators` group.

+TESTING: Try to access these accounts via a remote desktop client (e.g. rdesktop or Remmina on Linux).

-### 1.7 Create the `biocbuild` account
+### 1.8 Create the `biocbuild` account

 Username: `biocbuild`